How to Protect Your Family from Measles

 What Is Measles?

-Measles, also called rubeola, is a highly contagious airborne infection caused by a virus.
+Measles, also called rubeola, is a highly contagious airborne viral infection.
 It spreads when a person infected with measles coughs or sneezes.
 According to the CDC, measles can stay in the air for up to two hours.

 • Runny nose